 Once we decided on helping PC builders and gamers manage waste via second-hand use, we listed requirements that were focused encouraging our users.

-We collected inspiration from Pinterest to align on and create a visual style guide.
-We used the feedback from our user testing to arrive at our high fidelity wireframes.
+I conducted a visual design study by evaluating sites commonly visited by our target user group which I had previously collected in our user surveys.
+I collected inspiration from Pinterest to align on and create a visual style guide.
+I used the feedback from our user testing to arrive at our high fidelity wireframes.

 Our solution removed the physical obstacles of finding and accessing a donation shelf and our usability test showed the tasks were simple enough for users to complete.
 We wondered, how can the experience feel more rewarding?
 How can we better connect our potential users, PC-builders to befriend one another as they are in close proximity to each other?